How to Put Social Media on Your Resume (+Examples)

 Your Address, Your City, Your State – Your Phone Number – Your Email Address

-Your social media accounts can play an important role in differentiating you as a worthy job candidate.
-The key is to include only the most relevant social media links and clean up any social media that may cause controversy.
-When employers search your name or follow your links, you want them to see a skilled, professional, and non-controversial job candidate.
+Your social media accounts can play an important role in differentiating you as a worthy job candidate to a future employer.
+The key is to include only the most relevant social media links and clean up any social media profiles that may cause controversy.
+When employers and hiring managers search your name or follow your links, you want them to see a skilled, professional, and non-controversial job candidate.
 If you’re successful, chances are that you’ll be well on your way to landing even more interviews and getting that great job you deserve.

 Clean Up Your Online Presence!

 Regardless of whether you choose to include these social media sites, you should consider sanitizing your online presence.
-Many employers will likely Google your name to check out your online brand.
+Many employers and hiring managers will likely conduct a Google search of your name to check out your online brand.
 They do this for two main reasons.
 First, it provides an opportunity to learn more about you as a person.
 More importantly, however, that search can help give them peace of mind.
 After all, the last thing they want to do is hire you and then discover that you have several years’ worth of controversial videos or tweets posted online.

 If possible, go through your social media pages and remove content that could be considered controversial.
 That may include discussions or posts related to race, gender, ethnicity, religion, and even political opinion.
-In other words, anything that might be considered even marginally offensive should be promptly removed.
+In other words, anything that might be considered even marginally offensive to a potential employer or hiring manager should be promptly removed.